authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Introduction        {#problems}
 ============

-This document defines Brand Indicators for Message Identification (BIMI), which enables Domain Owners to coordinate with Mail Box Providers (MBPs) and Mail User Agents (MUAs) in the display of brand-specific Indicators next to properly authenticated messages.
+This document defines Brand Indicators for Message Identification (BIMI), which enables Domain Owners to coordinate with Mail Box Providers (MBPs), Mail Transfer Agents (MTAs), and Mail User Agents (MUAs) in the display of brand-specific Indicators next to properly authenticated messages.

 BIMI is designed to be open and to work at Internet scale.
 BIMI is intended to drive adoption of email authentication best practices by leveraging existing [DMARC] policies, the supporting authentication methods [DKIM] and [SPF], and other associated standards such as [ARC].